Firecracker Awards Winners Archive

 POETRY: Unaccompanied by Javier Zamora, published by Copper Canyon Press

-MAGAZINES: BEST DEBUT: Flock Literary Journal
+MAGAZINES/BEST DEBUT: Flock Literary Journal

-MAGAZINES: GENERAL EXCELLENCE: One Story
+MAGAZINES/GENERAL EXCELLENCE: One Story

-LORD NOSE AWARD: Bobby and Lee Byrd & Cinco Puntos Press
+Bobby and Lee Byrd & Cinco Puntos Press

-2018 Firecracker Award Finalists
+2018 Firecracker Awards Finalists

 Empire of Glass by Kaitlin Solimine, published by Ig Publishing